medius-group/medius-group.github.io/high-availability-and-disaster-recovery.md

 ---
 layout: default
-title: High Availability & <br/> Disaster Recovery
+title: High Availability & Disaster Recovery
 permalink: /high-availability-and-disaster-recovery/
 group: "navigation"
-test: Hejsan
+navigation-title: High Availability & <br/> Disaster Recovery
 ---

-# Introduction
+# MediusFlow overview
 MediusFlow Cloud is a software as a services solution delivered by Medius.
 The service is built upon the Microsoft Azure platform from Microsoft.
 An important part of the MediusFlow Cloud offering is for us to keep the application available to the customers and also be able to restore data.
 This white paper intends to explain how we leverage the Microsoft Azure platform to deliver High Availability and plan for Disaster Recovery.

 To provide the best solution possible we have decomposed our solution into two parts.
 This allows us to implement the best fitting strategy for the characteristics of each part.
 The two parts are: